thanninen/GettingAndCleaningDataCourseProject/CodeBook.md

   original 'activity' column, with integers only, was then removed.

 -------------------
-Step04 - Appropriately label the data set with descriptive variable names.
+Step04 - Appropriately labeled the data set with descriptive variable names.

   a.
 Column names were changed into more understandable and structurally correct names.
   Each column name contained up to seven components.
 Those components were: